w3cping/privacy-request/howto-conduct-a-privacy-review.md

-# How to Conduct a PING Privacy Reviews
+# How to Conduct a PING Privacy Review
 (or, "what to expect when you're inspecting a spec")